AriFordsham/GHCWiki/active-branches.md

 - `type-nats`: **Solver for Type-Level Naturals**.
 Iavor S. Diatchki.
 An experimental solver for discharging constraints involving natural numbers.

-- `type-nats-simple`: Derived from `type-nats`, intended for eventually being merged into `master`, slated for 7.8.

 - `simd`: **SIMD support**.
 Geoffrey Mainland.
 This extends the simple SIMD support in GHC HEAD, and is slated for 7.8.

 - `th-new`: **New Template Haskell**.
 Geoffrey Mainland.
 This revamps Template Haskell, based on Simon PJ's proposal.
 See [ http://ghc.haskell.org/trac/ghc/blog/Template%20Haskell%20Proposal](http://ghc.haskell.org/trac/ghc/blog/Template%20Haskell%20Proposal)